opentok/opentok-ios-sdk-samples/2.Custom-Video-Driver/README.md

-Project 2: Let's Build OTPublisher
+Project 2: Custom Video Driver
 ==================================

 This project uses the custom video driver features in the OpenTok iOS SDK.